 Good sleep hygiene, including avoiding electronics before bed, can help treat insomnia.

-In addition to treating the underlying cause of insomnia, both medical and non-pharmacological (behavioural) treatments may be used as therapies.
+In addition to treating the underlying cause, both medical and non-pharmacological (behavioural) treatments may be used as therapies.

 Non-pharmacological approaches include cognitive behaviorlal therapy (CBT) in one-on-one counseling sessions or group therapy.
-Medical treatments for insomnia include:
+Medical treatments include:

 - prescription sleeping pills